Tuition Benefit Frequently Asked Questions

 The benefit is based on the campus where the student is enrolled.

-The benefit is based on the employee's standing.
-For example, if an undergraduate student takes a graduate class he or she will be charged the undergraduate rate and tuition will be covered up to the undergraduate IU Tuition Benefit limit.
+The benefit is based on the student’s class standing.
+For example, if an undergraduate student takes a graduate class, they will be charged the undergraduate tuition rate and tuition will be covered up to the undergraduate IU Tuition Benefit dollar maximum.

 5. What will my benefit be for the graduate or professional programs?

-All recipients will receive either the same benefit or a slightly higher benefit depending upon if they are enrolled in a graduate program or professional program (such as Law, Optometry, Dentistry, etc.).
+For an eligible employee who is the student, the IU Tuition Benefit is based on the campus of enrollment and degree program.
+They will receive either the same benefit or a slightly higher benefit depending on whether they are enrolled in a graduate program or a professional program (such as Dentistry, Law, Optometry, etc.).

 6. Who determines whether my tuition is charged at the Indiana-resident rate or non-resident?

-The Registrar’s office on the campus where you will be attending determines your residency status.
+The Registrar’s Office on the campus where you are registered for classes determines your residency status.
 Learn how IU determines your residency.

 C. Applying for the benefit